 The laws of the United Kingdom were likely influenced by Mosaic and Roman laws.
 They allowed unmarried women to inherit and own property, with the inheritance going to her husband as soon as she married.
 It was not until the Married Women's Property Act of 1882 that the United Kingdom allowed married women to own and control property in their own right.

-My novel, Out of Brokenness: The Forgotten Followers, shows women empowered by Jesus as patrons.
+My novel, Forgotten Followers: from Broken to Bold, shows women empowered by Jesus as patrons.
 Women like the widow of Nain would become destitute without an heir to be her guardian.
 Where did the patrons get their money?

 Mary Magdalene, Susannah, Joanna (Luke 8:1-3): Some would have inherited because they had no brothers.
 They could maintain control of their wealth if they did not marry, if their husband had done military service for Rome, or if they got permission from the Roman governor.
 It is possible that these women had these sources of wealth to underwrite Jesus and his work.

 Perpetua: It is possible that Peter, who was from Bethesda, was able to move to the prosperous fishing village of Capernaum because he inherited fishing rights from his wife's family.

 Salome: If Salome and Zebedee were in a marriage without manus, her inheritance would have been kept separate from her husband's assets and she could reclaim it in the event of a divorce.
 If Zebedee passed away, Salome could inherit if she had more than three children.
 Tradition shows that after the resurrection, Salome may have travelled, as a single woman, to Ephesus and then Veroli, Italy.

 Mariamne: My novel depicts Mariamne under the hand or guardianship of her brother Philip who is negotiating a ketubah marriage contract to give her as wife to his friend Nathanael.
 History shows that Mariamne did travel and live with Nathanael and Philip as an apostle.